-LARNED - The Pawnee County Commission met July 25 in regular session.
-The following are approved minutes supplied by Ruth Searight, Pawnee County clerk.
+LARNED - The city of Larned city council met July 18 in a special session.
+The following are approved minutes.

 OAKLAND, Calif.
 (AP) - Kevin Kolb found new favorite target Larry Fitzgerald twice in his Arizona debut but was unable to get his offense on the scoreboard in two drives before the Cardinals rallied to beat the Oakland Raiders 24-18 in their exhibition opener Thursday night.